 - improving the handling of asbestos waste

-- changes to how waste is monitored at licenced facilities
+- clarifying how waste activities are monitored at licensed facilities

-- changes to licensing requirements for a small number of activities
+- clarifying licensing requirements for a small number of scheduled activities

-These proposed changes complement existing waste policy in NSW, including the NSW Government's Waste Avoidance and Resource Recovery Strategy 2014-21, and the significant investment in grants and funding opportunities through the NSW Government's Waste Less Recycle More program (465.7 million dollars over 5 years).
+The proposed changes complement existing waste policy in NSW, including the NSW Government's Waste Avoidance and Resource Recovery Strategy 2014-21, and the significant investment in grants and funding opportunities through the NSW Government's Waste Less Recycle More program ($802 million plus over nine years).